-Applications materials should be scaned and sent to firstname.lastname@example.org
+Applications materials should be scanned and sent to firstname.lastname@example.org

 Contact Marie Benson with questions.

 All interns must abide by the same placement rules that apply to student teachers.
 For example, an MC-EA major who does his/her field study at the middle school level must student teach or intern at the elementary level (and vice versa).
 An EA-A major who does his/her field study at the middle school level must student teach or intern at the high school level (and vice versa).Forms/documents necessary to apply for a teacher internship are listed below.

 These forms cannot be completed online.
 Save the form to your computer and then use Adobe Reader to fill-out and save the form.
 You can download a free copy of Reader at the Adobe Reader Homepage.
 To save the form down to your computer, on a PC right-click on the link; on a Mac, control-click on the link.

 Also, please contact Marie Benson if you have problems with the forms.
 Please email all forms to Marie Benson - email@example.com

 1. Teacher Internship Application Form

-2. THREE (3) Teacher Internship Reference Forms - Applicants should give or send a Reference form to each of their references or have them go online to complete it (and save if preferred).
+2. ONE (1) Teacher Internship Reference Forms - Applicants should give or send a Reference form to one reference or have them go online to complete it (and save if preferred).
 If a reference completes it online, s/he can print the form, sign, and return to you or to the Teacher Internship Office.
-You also need to complete and give a FERPA form to each of your references and to our office for them/us to keep (see #3 just below).
+You also need to complete and give a FERPA form to your reference and to our office for them/us to keep (see #3 just below).